rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows-by-using-silent-installation.md

 - `APIKEY` (required): Your Rackspace Cloud API key.
 For information about viewing your API key, see [View and reset your API key](/how-to/view-and-reset-your-api-key).

 - `APIHOSTNAME` (required): The host address where the Cloud Backup API endpoints reside.
 Host addresses for various data centers are listed in the
-[Service Access endpoints] (https://developer.rackspace.com/docs/cloud-backup/v1/developer-guide/general-api-info/service-access-endpoints/).
+[Service Access endpoints](https://developer.rackspace.com/docs/cloud-backup/v1/developer-guide/#document-general-api-info/service-access-endpoints).
 The Service Access endpoints should only be passing in the domain name of the endpoint and not the full URL.

 	<table>
 		<tr>